sergane13/Camera-Movement-By-Touch/README.md

     * `orthoMax`
         * The maximum orhographic size of the camera
     * `interpolationStep`
-        * Sensitivity value for calculating the camera drag after release of the finger.
+        * Sensitivity value for calculating the camera drag (inertia) after release of the finger.
         Reccomended value: 0.2
   * The second script is `TapOnGameObject.cs` that is responsible vor validating the "tap" on a gameobject veryfiyng that the finger has not left the initial touch position, taking in consideration a small sensitivity to get rid of false positives.
     * `sensitivity`
         * value for filtering touch.deltaposition to consider the touch as MOVING
+        * Reccomended value: 0.2

 ### Disclaimer ⚠️